itead/IoTgo/README.md

 #### /api/user/login

-Log in IoTgo Platform using email address and password. *Authorization not required*
+Log in IoTgo using email address and password. *Authorization not required*

 Request method: `POST`